(Please try to resist the urge to read these in a Jeff Foxworthy voice.)

 If your meetings look like this, it's time to get help.
 Prezi reports 46% of audience members admit to tuning out as soon as slides go up, turning to their mobile devices instead of your content.
 Can you afford to lose almost half of your audience?
 Can you imagine 46% more buy-in?

 Deck addiction is not to be treated lightly.
 If you or someone you know is struggling with any of the above, it's not to late.
 Get in touch...
-We'll get to work, and you just might help someone sleep tonight.
+You might help someone sleep tonight.